sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - Install the [x86 vc_redist](https://aka.ms/vs/16/release/vc_redist.x86.exe) and check if the game is working now.
 - If the problem wasn't solved then check your anti-virus and restore the file.

+# How to fix failed to game data files

+You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.

+If you don't know where your Diablo II: LoD folder is then right click the Diablo II: LoD shortcut on your desktop and select "Open File location".
+This is the folder that you need to select inside of the PD2 installer.

 # How to fix window resizing when joining a game

 - Download [ddraw.ini](https://github.com/FunkyFr3sh/MrLlamaSCStreamInfo/releases/download/1/ddraw.ini) and place it into your PD2 folder (replace existing file).
 Start the launcher and disable Windowed mode "-W".